VinayakNBhat/data-analytics/README.md

 # data-analytics
-Python implementation that extracts data from JSON file and visualizes the same using native packages.
+Python implementation that extracts data from the JSON file and visualizes the same using native packages.